sreerammarimuthu/fake-News-text-classifier/README.md

 ## Dataset

-The dataset consists of ~21K real and ~23K fake news articles pulled from reputable sources and flagged misinformation.
+The dataset consists of ~21K real and ~23K fake news articles pulled from reputable sources and flagged any misinformation.
 Labels: `1 = Real`, `0 = Fake`

 ## Contents